loudar/SubVision-py/README.md

 Python scripts for SubVision project.

 # How to set up:
-- Copy the SubVision.tbx to your ArcGIS toolbox folder.
+- Copy **SubVision.tbx** to your ArcGIS toolbox folder.
 - Right click "Kanalhaltungen-anpassen" -> "Properties" -> "Source" and make sure the script from the repository if referenced.
-If not, select the "Kanalhaltungen-anpassen.py" script.
+If not, select the **"Kanalhaltungen-anpassen.py"** script.
 - Close dialogue.

 # How to use: